wooningeire/plover-dicts/plover-orth-dict/README.md

 * `-BGS`: x (`-BGZ`: ks)
 * `-TSDZ`: y

-#### Right bank chords
+#### Right bank Plover clusters
-These chords can be individually chorded the same as in Plover theory:
+These clusters can be individually chorded the same as in Plover theory:
 * `-FRP`: mp
 * `-FRPB`: rch
 * `-FRPBLG`: nch